gobbolab/room-weather/README.md

 rw->Read(1000);
 ```

-This means you can call `Read` in your main loop in a non blocking fashion knowing that sensors values are updated at the interval you specify, without bombarding the sensors with reads during every iteration of the loop.
+This means you can call `Read` in your main loop in a non blocking fashion, knowing that sensors values are updated only at the interval you specify.
+This prevents issues caused by bombarding the sensors with reads as fast as the Adruino can call `loop`.

 ## Accessing Values
-Collected sensor values are available via the `Values` object.
+The values obtained from the most recent call to `Read` are available in `Values` property.

+For example:
 ```
 rw->Values.Htu31d.Humidity
 ```

-More information about utilizing and accessing sensor values can be found in the [Sensor Utilization Section](https://github.com/gobbolab/room-weather#sensor-utilization)
+More information about accessing specific sensor values can be found in the [Sensor Utilization Section](https://github.com/gobbolab/room-weather#sensor-utilization)

 ## Printing Sensor Values
-Calling `Print` will print detected sensor data to the serial port.
+Calling `Print` will print detected sensor data to the serial monitor.
 `Print` assumes that `Serial.begin` has already been called.

 ```
 rw->Print();